Prostitution in China: Post-1978

 Prostitution is often directly linked to low-level government corruption.
 Many local officials believe that encouraging prostitution in recreational business operations will bring economic benefits by developing the tourism and hospitality industries and generating a significant source of tax revenue.
 On occasion, police have been implicated in the running of high grade hotels where prostitution activities occur, or accepting bribes and demanding sexual favours to ignore the existence of prostitution activities.
 Government corruption is also involved in a more indirect form — the widespread abuse of public funds to finance consumption of sex services.
 Pan Suiming contends that China has a specific type of prostitution that entails a bargain between those who use their power and authority in government to obtain sex and those who use sex to obtain privileges.

-Apart from incidences of violence directly associated with prostitution, an increasing number of women who sell sex have been physically assaulted, and even murdered, in the course of attempts to steal their money and property.
+Apart from violent incidents directly associated with prostitution, an increasing number of women who sell sex have been physically assaulted, and even murdered, in the course of attempts to steal their money and property.
 There have also been a growing number of criminal acts, especially incidences of theft and fraud directed at men who buy sex, as well as bribery of public servants.
 Offenders often capitalise on the unwillingness of participants in the prostitution transaction to report such activities.
 Organised crime rings are increasingly trafficking women into and out of China for the sex trade, sometimes forcibly and after multiple acts of rape.
 Mainland China also has a growing number of "heroin hookers", whose drug addictions are often connected to international and domestic crime rackets.

 Sexually transmitted diseases also made a resurgence around the same time as prostitution, and have been directly linked to prostitution.
 Some regions have introduced a policy of 100% condom use, inspired by a similar measure in Thailand.
 Other interventions have been introduced recently at some sites, including STI services, peer education and voluntary counselling and testing for HIV.

-Chinese women are sometimes required to submit a nude photo along with personally identifiable contact information as collateral when receiving a loan.
+Chinese women are sometimes required to submit a nude photo along with personally identifiable contact information as collateral when receiving a loan through gray-market lenders.
 If they fall behind in their payments, the photos together with the contact information are sold online to potential customers of prostitution or human traffickers.